GNOME/libgweather/doc/migrating-3to4.md

 instance, you should now use [`method@GObject.Object.ref`]; if you are using `gweather_location_unref()` to release a reference on a location instance, you should now use [`method@GObject.Object.unref`].

+### Use `GTimeZone` instead of `GWeatherTimezone`

+The `GWeatherTimezone` type has been removed, in favor of the existing `GTimeZone` type provided by GLib.

+The [struct@GLib.TimeZone] type provides all the functionality of the `GWeatherTimezone` structure, and includes all the interval data from the time zone database.